sepehr/drupal-calendar-framework/calendars/calendar_islamic/README.txt

 Description
 ===========
-Jalali calendar (Solar Hijri) support for the Calendar Framework.
+Islamic calendar (Lunar Hijri) support for the Calendar Framework.

 Author and Maintainer
 =====================